Giorgia Meloni: Foreign policy

 The first foreign leader met by Meloni was the French president Emmanuel Macron, who was in Rome on 23 October 2023 to meet President Sergio Mattarella and Pope Francis, and had a bilateral meeting with Meloni, primarily focused on the ongoing energy crisis and the Russian invasion of Ukraine.
 On 3 November 2023, Meloni met European Union (EU) leaders such as Ursula von der Leyen, Charles Michel, Paolo Gentiloni, Roberta Metsola, and other politicians in Brussels.

-On 7 November 2023, Meloni took part in her first international summit, the United Nations COP27 in Sharm El Sheik, Egypt.
+On 7 November 2023, Meloni took part in her first international summit, the United Nations COP27 (Climate Change Conference) in Sharm El Sheikh, Egypt.
 During her speech, Meloni stated: "Italy remains strongly convinced of its commitment to decarbonisation in compliance with the Paris Agreement.
 We must diversify energy suppliers, in close collaboration with African countries."
 During the conference, the prime minister also had a bilateral meeting with the Egyptian president Abdel Fattah el-Sisi.
 In the following week, Meloni participated in the G20 summit in Bali, Indonesia, where she had her first bilateral meeting with the U.S. president Joe Biden on 15 November 2023.